Storing Local State in React with apollo-link-state

 By the end of this tutorial you will have:

-1. Setup a React project using create-react-app
+- Setup a React project using

-3. Written some stateless components with help from recompose
+to store and query for information - Written some stateless components with help from

 Special thanks to Peggy Rayzis and the Apollo team for all the awesome work and communication that has been going out around this product.